-- Best practices in equity work, including recommendations from Rhode Island Council on Postsecondary Education (RI CPE), emphasize "localized approaches" to closing equity gaps in education, including: - Responding to local needs - Basing standards and goals on smaller areas than the State of RI as a whole (i.e., City of Providence, Providence County, etc.)
+- Best practices in equity work, including recommendations from Rhode Island Council on Postsecondary Education (RI CPE), emphasize "localized approaches" to closing equity gaps in education, including: - o Responding to local needs - Basing standards and goals on smaller areas than the State of RI as a whole (i.e., City of Providence, Providence County, etc.)

 Racism is endemic.
-Undoing and rebuilding historic systems of discrimination of marginalized groups-particularly Black, Indigenous, and People of Color (BIPOC), Asian-Pacific Americans, Latine and multiracial communities, SGM, persons with disabilities and veterans-is a moral imperative that requires all individuals to commit to a continuous, deeply reflective process of introspection.
-Through perseverance, imagination, and hard work, RIC believes we can achieve a vision of racial and gender equity.
+Undoing and rebuilding historic systems of discrimination of marginalized groups-particularly Black, Indigenous, and People of Color (BIPOC), Asian-Pacific Americans, LatinX and multiracial communities, SGM, persons with disabilities and veterans-requires all individuals to commit to a continuous, deeply reflective process of introspection.
+Through perseverance, creativity, resourcefulness, and hard work, RIC is committed to achieving a vision of racial and gender equity.